2013 Chevrolet Silverado 1500 Interior

 Regular cab models seat three, while extended and crew cab models can seat up to six.
-Critics say that the Silverado’s front seats offer ample comfort, and find it easy to obtain a good driving position.
+Critics say that the Silverado’s front seats offer ample comfort, and they find it easy to adjust for a good driving position.
 The base work truck trim comes standard with vinyl seats, though cloth is optional.
-Cloth is standard on the middle trims, and heated leather front seats are standard on the top LTZ trim.
+Cloth is standard in the middle trims, and heated leather front seats are standard in the top LTZ trim.

-Reviewers suggest that the extended cab’s seats are more for those who don’t regularly carry lots of passengers, as the space is not all that roomy for passengers.
+Reviewers suggest that the extended cab’s seats are better for those who don’t regularly carry lots of passengers, as the space is not all that roomy.
 If you often carry multiple passengers, the crew cab is your best bet.
 However, take note that the crew cab is only available with the short 5-foot-8-inch bed, unlike the extended cab, which is available with the longest 8-foot bed.